cedrichelewaut/personalwebsite/_posts/2022-06-01-excellence.md

 Students were divided into smaller groups for the program, with each group receiving a specific case.
 Everyone came together regularly for guest lectures and to present their casework's progress.
 I thoroughly enjoyed this program, as it brought together young engineers with specializations ranging from architecture to computer science.

-My team's case involved racial bias in facial recognition systems.
+My team's case involved detecting racial bias in facial recognition systems.
 With the increasing deployment of innovative technologies in the justice system and national security applications, it's crucial to ensure they offer fair judgement for everyone.
 While this might seem feasible in theory, the real world presents a different picture.
 Biases in training data or unbalanced datasets can expose innocent individuals to significant risks.

 Throughout the project, we **confirmed the presence of racial bias** in facial recognition systems and **proposed several mitigation techniques**, including the use of synthetic data.